Javier Ortega Smith

-Francisco Javier Ortega Smith-Molina ([esmiθ.moˈlina]; born 28 August 1968) is a Spanish-Argentine lawyer and politician.
-Secretary General of Vox between 2014 and 2022, he has been the second most prominent position in the Spanish party after its president Santiago Abascal, he serves as a member of both the Congress of Deputies and the Madrid City Council since 2019.
+Francisco Javier Ortega Smith-Molina ([esmiθ.moˈlina]; born 28 August 1968) is a Spanish lawyer and politician.
+He served as Secretary-General of Vox between 2014 and 2022, making him the second most prominent person in the party after its president Santiago Abascal.
+He serves as a member of both the Congress of Deputies and the Madrid City Council since 2019.

 Biography

 Ortega Smith was born on 28 August 1968 in Madrid.
 His father, Víctor Manuel Ortega Fernández-Arias, is Spanish, and a lawyer by training.
 His mother, Ana María Smith-Molina Robbiati, is an Argentine, of English and Italian descent.
-She was born to a well-off Porteño family enriched through building trade.
+She was born in a well-off Porteño family whose wealth comes from construction.
 He holds dual Spanish and Argentine citizenship.
 The son and grandson of lawyers, Ortega Smith is also a cousin of Juan Chicharro Ortega, general in reserve duty and chief executive officer of the Francisco Franco National Foundation, whom Ortega Smith keeps a close relationship with.
-His three brothers have had business careers, becoming business owners.Despite his family living in the Arturo Soria area of Madrid (in Ciudad Lineal), he studied at the San Agustín School at Padre Damián Street, Chamartín.
-He later took studies in Law in an educational centre in Toledo dependent of the Complutense University of Madrid, finishing his degree at the University of Alcalá.
+His three brothers have had business careers, becoming business owners.
+Despite his family living in the Arturo Soria area of Madrid (in Ciudad Lineal), he studied at the San Agustín School at Padre Damián Street, Chamartín.
+He later undertook studies in law at an educational centre in Toledo dependent to the Complutense University of Madrid, finishing his degree at the University of Alcalá.

-Collaborator in Así, theoretical bulletin of Falange Española de las JONS of Ciudad Lineal, in 1986 he signed in this journal the article «No olvidar» (Do not forget), where Ortega Smith extolled the figure of José Antonio Primo de Rivera and glorified the interwar Falange party.
+Collaborator in Así, theoretical bulletin of Falange Española de las JONS of Ciudad Lineal, in 1986 he signed in this journal the article No olvidar (Do not forget), where Ortega Smith extolled the figure of José Antonio Primo de Rivera and glorified the interwar Falange party.

 He reportedly spent 9 months fulfilling the mandatory military conscription within the COE 13, part of the Special Operations Groups (GOE), located in the San Pedro Base, Colmenar Viejo.
 He was a keen practitioner of martial arts until a knee injury prevented him from continuing.

 He stood in the 1994 European Parliament election as candidate of the Foro-CDS coalition headed by science popularizer Eduard Punset.

-Settled in Chamberí, Ortega Smith started a professional career as lawyer.
-In 2012 he was hired as lawyer of Santiago Abascal during a trial at the Audiencia Nacional against some individuals who had allegedly verbally abused Abascal in the Basque Country years ago; accompanied in the trial by Iván Espinosa de los Monteros, this trio, along the wife of the later, Rocío Monasterio, became close acquaintances.
+Settled in Chamberí, Ortega Smith started a professional career as a lawyer.
+In 2012 he was hired as lawyer of Santiago Abascal during a trial at the Audiencia Nacional against some individuals who had allegedly verbally abused Abascal in the Basque Country years ago; accompanied in the trial by Iván Espinosa de los Monteros, this trio, along with the wife of the latter, Rocío Monasterio, became close acquaintances.
 He worked in the judicial department of the DENAES Foundation ("for the Defence of the Spanish Nation"), also serving as spokesman of the organisation.